eclipse-cyclonedds/cyclonedds-cxx/docs/manual/ddscxx.rst

 ..
-   Copyright(c) 2020 ZettaScale Technology and others
+   Copyright(c) 2020 to 2022 ZettaScale Technology and others

    This program and the accompanying materials are made available under the terms of the Eclipse Public License v.
 2.0 which is available at